JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 If none of the implementations fit your use case, come chat with us on [Discord](https://discord.gg/FpXmvKrNed) or [E-mail](mailto:founders@stackup.sh) about getting it built!

-Alternatively, the package also exports the minimum interface required to build your own `Wallet` that is compliant with the spec.
+Alternatively, the package also exports the minimum interface required to build your own `Wallet Contract` that is compliant with the spec.

 :::